cfe84/nttjs/README.md

 `validate` method of the file adapter you're using. `validate(string)` takes the name or id to validate, and returns a promise, resolved if the id or name is valid, and rejected with an error if it's not.

+## Storage model

+Entities are sub-folders of resources, named after their id.
+Resources are sub-folders of entities, named after their resource name.
+Entity body is stored in a `entity.json` file in the entity directory.

+Azure file adapter also creates an empty file called `._` in new resources to persist the folder.

 # Building